portainer/portainer-docs/docs/source/faq.rst

 How can I enable LDAP authentication ?
 ======================================

-Have a look at `this post <https://www.linkedin.com/pulse/teamgroup-management-docker-portainerio-neil-cresswell>`_ for detailed instructions.
+Have a look at `this post <https://www.linkedin.com/pulse/how-enable-ldapad-authentication-portainerio-neil-cresswell/>`_ for detailed instructions.

+More details about automatic user creation and team assignment in `this post <https://www.linkedin.com/pulse/ldap-usersgroups-portainer-neil-cresswell/>`_.